BrettMiller47/BrettMiller47/README.md

 Current Goals:

-💼 Get a coding related job.
+💼 Start a job where I can code.

 📖 Improve coding best-practices.
 I'm ~500 pages into _Code Complete_ by Steve McConnell.